-Trouble in labour starts but no medical aid comes.
+Trouble in labour starts but no medical help comes.
 Because no-one can get there.
-There is no transport.
-Because there is no system for maintaining and managing transport.
-No-one comes to help.
-How can they?
+How can they without transport.
 Not by walking.

-The decimation of maternal mortality happens all over Africa, every day.
-It devastates families: the woman’s partner and children, her parents, aunts, uncles, brothers and sisters.
-It is very hard to build productive, stable societies while this scourge runs riot.
+The death of mothers devastates families: the woman’s partner and children, her parents, aunts, uncles, brothers and sisters.
+It is very hard to build productive, stable societies while women are dying at this rate.
 It is hard to be happy in the face of such a threat to family and family life.

-Since Riders for Health, working with the Gambian Ministry of Health, put in place a system of mobile health-care workers and ambulances to cover the whole of The Gambia, no pregnant woman – not one – has been lost because she failed to be delivered to an appropriate health facility.
-That’s covering a period of almost ten years.
-And most threats to mothers-to-be are generally very easy to deal with and can be addressed by simple physical intervention – provided that the mothers can be reached by medical staff or referred quickly to hospital if necessary.
+Most threats to mothers-to-be are generally very easy to deal with and can be addressed by simple physical intervention – provided that the mothers can be reached by medical staff or referred quickly to hospital if necessary.

 The Gambia’s transport system delivers health care to the entire country, from villages and towns to hospitals and clinics.
 It enables nurses to carry out routine pre-natal examinations of pregnant women, whose chances of survival are now much closer to the European or US levels.
 And it enables children to be immunised against dangerous diseases.